jian0084/mad9022-w19/docs/assignments/practice.md

 ## Data reduction

-Using the [Array.prototype.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method convert an array into an average of all the values in the array.
+Using the [Array.prototype.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method convert an array into an total of all the values in the array which you then use to calculate the average.

 Start with the following HTML inside the `<body>`.